OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 summary introduces some *keywords*, being hyperlinks that will lead the user to other notebooks describing the keywords in detail.

-\ |image19|
+.. figure :: media/omnotebook-helloworld.png
+  :name: omnotebook-helloworld

-Figure 427. **The** HelloWorld **class simulated and plotted using the OMNotebook version of DrModelica.**
+  The HelloWorld class simulated and plotted using the OMNotebook version of DrModelica.

 Now, let us consider that the link “\ *HelloWorld*\ ” in DrModelica Section is clicked by the user.
-The new HelloWorld notebook (see Figure 4 -27), to which the user is being linked, is not only a textual description but also contains one or more examples explaining the specific keyword.
+The new HelloWorld notebook (see :numref:`omnotebook-helloworld`), to which the user is being linked, is not only a textual description but also contains one or more examples explaining the specific keyword.
 In this class, HelloWorld, a differential equation is specified.